Harrow Fair

 Debit and credit cards will be accepted at the gates, due to sponsorships by BrokerLink Insurance and Kent & Essex Mutual Insurance

-NO PETS/DOGS ALLOWED ON GROUNDS
+NO PETS/DOGS ALLOWED ON FAIRGROUNDS

 Fair Themes